Submissions due june 1st!

 • portfolio building

 And lots, LOTS more!
 Bear in mind that each week will also have homework assignments so that YOU get the most of what you're learning on a weekly basis.
-Also, each session is based on 2-hour blocks of time: an hour for discussion and homework review, and an hour for lecture and on-screen, real-time demonstrations!
+Also, each session is based on 2-hour blocks of time: one hour for discussion and homework review, and one hour for lecture and on-screen, real-time demonstrations!

 It's going to be jam-packed, but here's the point of it all: nearly all storyboard classes and workshops are geared toward belting out the information and building blocks, but THIS mentorship will show you exactly how to use them.
 The whole goal is that you walk away with TWO high-end portfolio pieces and a completely revamped, industry standard portfolio to showcase storyboarding proficiency!
 There will be plenty of hand-holding, but certainly lots of pushing for growth!
-In fact, here's a testimonial of someone who took this same mentorship last time it was offered:
+In fact, here's a testimonial of someone who has already taken this same mentorship:

 If you're ready to jump on this, feel free to start the submission process at any time!
 Here's the cost and how to submit:

-- a 15-panel sample storyboard from one of the 3 prompts (at the bottom of this page)
+a 15-25 panel sample storyboard from one of the 3 prompts (at the bottom of this page)

-On June 23rd, we will set up ALL of your own personalized mentorship/workshop day and time for each week.
-The mentorships and workshops will begin June 30th (also when payment is due)!
+On June 8th, we will set up ALL of your own personalized mentorship/workshop day and time for each week.
+The mentorships and workshops will begin Monday, June 18th (also when payment is due even if your first class is on Thursday)!

 Any questions, comments or concerns?
-PLEASE don't hesitate to reach me at firstname.lastname@example.org!
-I would love to clarify anything that's not working for you.
-After all, this mentorship IS for you!
+PLEASE don't hesitate to email me directly at firstname.lastname@example.org!
+Anything that's not working for you will be clarified — after all, this mentorship is for you!

 Hope to work with you this summer!